lpellegr/pellegrino.link/_posts/2015-08-22-string-concatenation-with-java-8.md

 <a href="https://docs.google.com/spreadsheets/d/1dV4Pbe2_ZCsc9TDBYsN9u69a2a3xSjCAzxKR7I6fxzg/edit?usp=sharing" target="_blank">![tre](https://docs.google.com/spreadsheets/d/1dV4Pbe2_ZCsc9TDBYsN9u69a2a3xSjCAzxKR7I6fxzg/pubchart?oid=1847999196&format=image)</a>

-Using _StringBuilder_/_StringBuffer_ clearly outperform other approaches which use the _+_ operator or _String#concat(String)_ for dynamic String concatenation.
+Using _StringBuilder_/_StringBuffer_ clearly outperforms other approaches that use the _+_ operator or _String#concat(String)_ for dynamic String concatenation.
 Although _String#concat(String)_ scales in a similar manner as the method based on the _+_ operator, the difference of performance between both may be explained by the fact that no transformation is performed by the compiler for _String#concat(String)_.
 This last does not require to create multiple StringBuilder instances while avoiding the extra copy incurred by the call to _StringBuilder#toString()_.

 # Conclusion

 In summary, Java 8 seems not to introduce new optimizations for String concatenation with the _+_ operator.
 It means that using _StringBuilder_ manually is still required for specific cases where the compiler or the JIT is not applying magic tricks.
-For instance, when lot of substrings are concatenated to a String variable defined outside the scope of a loop.
+For instance, when a lot of substrings are concatenated to a String variable defined outside the scope of a loop.

 The reason for not optimizing automatically all String concatenations is still a bit obscure to me.
-Probably, too much information and efforts are required to handle  all possible cases safely.
+Probably, too much information and effort are required to handle  all possible cases safely.
 After all, that's also a good point to make programmers think about what they write.

-If you are interested by String optimizations in Java and their associated methods, I recommend to have a look at the interesting [slides made by Aleksey Shipilёv](http://shipilev.net/talks/joker-Oct2014-string-catechism.pdf).
+If you are interested in String optimizations in Java and their associated methods, I recommend having a look at the interesting [slides made by Aleksey Shipilёv](http://shipilev.net/talks/joker-Oct2014-string-catechism.pdf).